circuitdao/docs/docs/user-guide/liquidation.md

 * there is no collateral left in the vault; or
 * the auction has timed out.

 An auction ends the latest when the **Liquidation Auction TTL** has been reached.
 Since Start Price, Auction Price TTL and Auction Price Step are deterministic, there is an implicit minimum auction price that the auction price cannot fall below before the auction times out.
-Governance should set auction parameters such that the minimum auction price is low enough that a liquidation is highly likely to succed even in the case of extreme price drops.
-As an easily verifiable backstop to the implicit minimum auction price serves the **Minimum Auction Price**.
+Governance should set auction parameters such that the minimum auction price is low enough that a liquidation is highly likely to succeed even in the case of extreme price drops.
+The **Minimum Auction Price** serves as an easily verifiable backstop to the implicit minimum auction price.
 This parameter should be equal to or close to the implicit price and is intended to protect against misconfigured auction parameters that result in a lower implicit price than intended.

 A timed out auction can be restarted.
 This process continues ad infinitum until either the debt gets fully repaid, or there is no collateral left, at which point any remaining debt becomes bad debt.